Journey image

 You do not need one supplier, but you do need one message

 Not every program needs to come from the same training provider.
-Many organisations use several specialist providers or design programs in-house, and that can work well.
+Many organisations use several specialist providers or design programs in-house.
 The key is whether each program supports the same broader strategy.

 How to take a whole-of-organisation approach to learning